agh-space-systems-rover/unity_sim/README.md

 ## RealSense Publisher Plugin Development

-This Unity native plugin is a rather simple piece of code that forwards live feed from simulated RealSense cameras, over sockets, to a ROS 2 publisher node.
+This Unity native plugin forwards live feed from simulated RealSense cameras, over sockets, to a ROS 2 publisher node.
 It is distributed within this repository in binary form.
 The component is built for the AMD64 Linux platform.
 You **DO NOT NEED** to install the below components if you do not plan to develop the plugin and only want to use it.

 This software must be installed on the host computer in order to build the plugin: